Fresh Meat!

 2. All members will do it our way.

-This will be reiterated over and over, as still people either don't read, don't want to listen or think they know best!
-Yes lots of this website is sound more and more like a literary battering... blame the guys who just don't listen!
+This will be reiterated over and over, as people still often either don't read, don't want to listen or think they know best!
+Yes, lots of this website is sounding more and more like a literary battering... blame the guys who just don't listen!
 Isn't that right Joe Grant....